My Hyperflexibility Was The Root Of So Many More Problems

 “For boys, or people assigned male at birth, once they get their hormone kick at puberty, they will often cease to be symptomatic, so they don’t go to their doctor and get a diagnosis because their condition isn’t causing them any problems.
 In girls, and people assigned female at birth, they become more symptomatic as they go into puberty, and their symptoms typically get worse around their period and during pregnancy,” she says.

-Research also suggests gynecological problems disproportionately affect women with hEDS, particularly heavy, painful periods.
-“I suspect a lot of that is hyperactive mast cells reacting to the inflammatory process of menstruation and, instead of controlling the level of inflammation appropriately, they go completely overboard,” Dr. Reinhold adds.
+Research also suggests gynaecological problems disproportionately affect women with hEDS, particularly heavy, painful periods.
+“I suspect a lot of that is hyperactive mast cells reacting to the inflammatory process of menstruation and, instead of controlling the level of inflammation appropriately, they go completely overboard,” Dr Reinhold adds.

 “I had a lot of muscular and joint pain and aching, and then when I was 16, I suddenly became allergic to all my personal care products.
 Every time I used shampoo or anything I’d come out in massive, bright red hives, with really intense itching,” Isaac adds.